floydhub/floyd-docs/docs/getstarted/core_concepts.md

 code knows where to find your dataset during a job.

 ## Environments
-Locally, you've probably got a few different versions of Python and/or your preferred deep learning libraries installed, etc. FloydHub has a myriad of different deep learning environments to choose from, which already have these dependencies installed, and have varying levels of hardware to meet your needs.
+FloydHub has a bunch of different [deep learning environments to choose from](../guides/environments).
 When you run a job on FloydHub, you'll be able to specify the environment you want use, straight from the command line.
+You'll also be able to specify whether you want the job run using a [GPU or a CPU](../guides/basics/using_gpu).

 If FloydHub's stock deep learning environments don't meet your needs, you can create a custom environment for your job.
 See [this